bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Assets/Deeds/AST_Cohort.md

 > > ^Ability2
 ___
 > [!todo] Ability 3
-> - [ ] When you [[MV_Secure an Advantage|Secure an Advantage]] by gathering your specialists to strategize or problem-solve, you may reroll one die for each participating specialist. ^Ability3
+> - [ ] When you [[SF_CH3_Secure an Advantage|Secure an Advantage]] by gathering your specialists to strategize or problem-solve, you may reroll one die for each participating specialist. ^Ability3
 ___
 ## Tags